Who Is Nikki Haley?

 Vice President Speculation

 In 2012, rumors spread that Mitt Romney, President Barack Obama's challenger in the 2012 presidential election, would choose Haley as his vice-presidential running mate.
-But Haley said that she would decline any position he might offer her.
+However, Haley said that she would decline any position he might offer her.
 "The people of South Carolina gave me a chance," she said in an Associated Press interview in April 2012.
 "I have a job to do and I'm not going to leave my job for anything."
 Romney went on to announce Wisconsin Congressman Paul Ryan as his running mate for vice president in August 2012.

 Church Shooting in Charleston